CEI-lab/ece3400-2018/docs/lab4.md

 #### Downsampler

   The OV7670 Camera can only output 8 bits of a pixel at a time through D7 - D0.
 One pixel of color takes more than 8 bits (depending on the resolution you chose in the prelab), thus requiring more than one clock cycle to output a pixel.
 Notice in the timing diagrams for the OV7670 that the camera outputs 1 pixel of data over two clock cycles - 8bits at each posedge.
 Missing just one of these cycles will lose some information, so you must determine when to sample the input data and update memory so that nothing is lost.
 Make sure you only sample when data is valid (Prelab *Q6*).
-Remember that although each pixel is output with 16bits from the camera, we only store 8bits per pixel (1 for each entry in our RAM), so we'll need to downsize it.
+Remember that although each pixel is output with 16bits from the camera, you can only store 8bits per pixel (for each entry in our RAM), so you will have to downsize the resolution.
 You should know which pixels to strip away, and which to keep according to your prelab.

 ### Integrating